jecGrimm/Recap/README.md

 - only whole sentences are extracted, but only one part of them might be interesting
 - treating the next chapter summary as input is not really correct, we should take the whole chapter, but the input is too small -> split approach?
 - using the next chapter summary as gold reference is not correct because it is no recap
+- LLM für Zusammenfassung:
+-> Ist die Information korrekt?

+## Experiment Setup
+### Models
+- Extractive
+-> NER
+-> DistilBERT
+- Abstractive
+-> Gemma-2-it

+### Evaluation
+- No Bertscore because it depends on BERT embeddings and measures the similarity -> Not feasible to compare with the sentence similarity DistilBERT model